Is Spread Betting Tax Free In The UK?

 *Subject to income tax band.

-The UK is one of the only countries worldwide not to tax financial spread betting, and that is due to how the product is structured and classified by the HMRC, which regulates spread betting taxes.
+The UK is one of the only countries worldwide not to tax financial spread betting.
+This is due to the product’s positioning and classification by the HMRC, which regulates spread betting taxes, and taxes from other sources.

 1. The HRMC Considers It Gambling